PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 You also need some disc space free on your machine. ### Give a quantity or leave this sentence out

-Now that you have all the prerequisites setup precisely [:wink], lets move on to [downloading]() PACO on your machine.
+Now that you have all the prerequisites setup precisely [:wink], lets move on to [downloading](https://paco-cpu.github.io/paco-cpu/docs/download/) PACO on your machine.

-### Provide links wherever required